AdamMinton/query-builder/README.md

    <br>
      *Please note that more than one field can get each label.
 The only requirement is that **one** field somewhere in the data must have one of these labels.
 Additionally, the tool will validate your lkml for compliance and alert you if your explore doesn't have the proper tagging.*
    <br>
-   * Any field tagged with one of the tags above **MUST** have the identifier (the string following the second hyphen in the tag) included as part of the label.
+   * Any field tagged with one of the tags above **MUST** have the identifier (i.e., the string following the second hyphen in the tag) included as part of the label.
 For example, a field that contains a city name must have the word "city" in the field label.
 This is because the connection between Looker data and Google Ads is done via regular expressions (see [here](https://help.looker.com/hc/en-us/articles/4403987588371) for more details).
 If the field in question does not already have the identifier in the label, you have two options:
    <br>
       * You can append the identifier to the existing label, or
    <br>
       * You can duplicate the dimension and add the identifier to the duplicate field's label while also adding the `google-ads-duplicate` tag to the duplicate field (in order to prevent the duplicate field from appearing in the UI).

 =====================